 The social, religious, and cultural lives of the Jewish people are reflected in the Library’s collections.
 Religious law, Sephardic studies, rabbinics, Jewish philosophy and modern thought, talmud, and Hebrew, Yiddish, and Ladino languages and literatures are all represented in the collection.

 Rare materials are housed in the Manuscripts and Archives Department of the Sterling Memorial Library and in the Beinecke Rare Book and Manuscript Library.
 Among the rare and unusual Judaica at the Beinecke Library are some 200 manuscripts and 45 incunabula (books printed before 1501).
 Special features of this impressive holding include the Alexander Kohut Memorial Collection of Judaica, Selah Merrill Collection of Josephus, the Goodhart Collection of Philo imprints, and the Sholem Asch Collection.
 Manuscripts of a political nature can be found in the Department of Manuscripts and Archives.
 Items of interest include the papers of the Palestine Statehood Committee.
 Yale’s official records documenting the history of Jews at Yale are also housed in Manuscripts and Archives.

 The Judaica Reading and Reference Room is located in 335B of the Sterling Memorial Library.
 It is open during Library hours to Yale students, faculty and visiting scholars.
-The office of the Judaica Curator, Nanette Stahl, is attached to the Reading Room.
-She can be reached by e-mail at firstname.lastname@example.org and by phone: (203)432-7207.
-For the library’s Judaica web site, with links to other Judaica resources, click here.
+The Joseph and Ceil Mazer Librarian for Judaic Studies, Nanette Stahl, is attached to the Reading Room.
+She can be reached by e-mail at firstname.lastname@example.org and by phone: (203) 432-7207.
+Visit the library’s Judaica web site, with links to other Judaica resources.